 Following disaster events, the broader community may offer assistance to affected individuals and communities in the form of financial donations, volunteering and donated goods and services.
 These offers of assistance provide significant support to the people and communities affected by a disaster event.
-Offers of assistance will be managed and coordinated in accordance with the Queensland Policy for Offers of Assistance and the Prevention Preparedness, Response and Recovery Disaster Management Guideline.
+Offers of assistance will be managed and coordinated in accordance with the Queensland Policy for Offers of Assistance and the Queensland Offers of Assistance Guidelines.